Geomatys/geotoolkit/modules/analytics/geotk-openoffice/src/main/openoffice/README.txt

   * We excluded the "Configuration2" directory, because it contains only empty subdirectories or empty files.
 We also removed the corresponding entry from the "META-INF/manifest.xml" file.

+  * Compression of PNG images in the "Thumbnails" directory has been improved using the 'optipng' command-line tool.

   * We reformatted every XML files, then changed the indentation from 4 spaces to 1 space.
     The reformatting is needed because the whole XML contents were initially on a single line, which do not work well with 'diff' tools, including the versioning system itself.